-Hypothesis:
+Hypotheses:

-1. Nurses who are exposed to blended learning program their mean scores of knowledges and practice will improve comparing to their mean score pre-intervention.
+- 1. Nurses who are exposed to blended learning their mean scores of knowledges and practice will improve comparing to their pre intervention. - 2.
+Patients will experience less PIVC complications when they are cared by trained nurses who participate in blended learning training programs.